koetters/residuated_lattices/README.md

 One word of caution: There seems to be no established consensus on the axioms defining a residuated lattice;
 other people may use a somewhat different set of axioms.

+Extra feature: compute (f,g)-derivations.
+Usage: python deriv.py \<algebra\>
+This will list the endomorphism of the algebra.
+Choose f and g from this list.
+The (f,g)-derivations are then computed.